PmagPy/PmagPy-docs/MagIC/MagIC.md

 ```

 Although data can be entered directly into Excel spreadsheets by hand,
-it is easier to generate the necessary tables as a by-product of
+it can be preferable to generate the necessary tables as a by-product of
-ordinary data processing where meta-data
+data processing where meta-data
 and method codes are populated into tables along the way.
 Aspects of the **PmagPy** software seek to generate MagIC
 data tables automatically for many aspects of common paleomagnetic studies